omarabid59/YOLO_Google-Cloud/README.md

 An interesting solution has also been presented on [WebRTCHacks](https://webrtchacks.com/webrtc-cv-tensorflow/).
 I've tested it myself and it works well.
 However, that solution sends Webcam video as a series of encoded jpg images resulting in significant bandwidth usage and latency that is not present in this solution.

 Doing object detection on the cloud eliminates these problems.
-What's more is that since you can choose which GPU you want to use, you can run much "heavy" deep neural networks while still achieving close to real time accuracy?
+What's more is that since you can choose which GPU you want to use, you can run much "heavy" deep neural networks while still achieving close to real time accuracy.

-I've tested inference/testing on the following models, all with a latency of less than 300 ms. The latency will depend on the location of the Google Cloud Server and where you are located (more on this later).
+Inference/testing on the following models has been verified, all with a latency of less than 300 ms. The latency will depend on the location of the Google Cloud Server and where you are located (more on this later).
 - [ssd inception v2 coco](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz)
 - [YOLO COCO](https://pjreddie.com/darknet/yolo/)
 - [YOLO 9000](https://pjreddie.com/darknet/yolo/)